wanx-troopers/wanx-troopers.github.io/svi.md

 The intent is to generate videos longer than 81 frames with smooth transitions using I2V.
 Degradation artifacts such as exposure and contrast increasing with each 81 frames step as well as loss of character consistency are rampant.

+## The Whole Point

+> Normal I2V doesn't do well with more than one input image; VACE (T2V) works but not the base I2V;
+> the "film" loras make that [5 last frames motion continuation] work,
+> and the shot/talk/dance loras add something new - the ability to use reference image.

+Indeed shot/talk/dance loras hold the (initial? ref?) image for the whole span of generation.
+I2V only take in image as 1st frame.

+## Discussint Workflows

 Distill LoRa is applied by the authors in the article.
 Workflow/nodes to use are very similar to Fun InP model.

 > its meant to be chained through samplers

 > shot lora with 1 frame yes, film with 5

+> no 2.1 lora is ever gonna work proper on 2.2 high noise, it's just too different
+                                                                                  s
+> this was with distill lora actually 8 steps, euler

+> don't know if the unmerged lora can affect it negatively, sometimes it does on special loras like this;
+> just in case run merged and fp16

 ## Discussion Around Feeding Inputs To SVI